 At this point, our goal isn’t to convince you, but to explain why we do what we do as best we can.
 Not many of us have access to vintage sports watches, so it's always difficult to translate what makes them special.
-There’s a reason why Omega still makes the Speedmaster with a plastic crystal, and Sinn their Flieger chronographs (103 and 356)—and these are watches that cost much more.
+There’s a reason why Omega still makes the Speedmaster, and Sinn their Flieger chronographs (103 and 356), with plastic crystals—and these are watches that cost much more.

 With every manufacturer we went to, a flat sapphire cost less than a truly vintage-style dome plexi, especially in small-batch, specialized manufacturing (for instance, here’s an acrylic crystal that costs $250).
 Modern “double dome” sapphire crystals are affordable, but barely curved, as you can see in the comparison below:

 A modern double dome sapphire.